As Adopted as of December 2, 2017

 The members of Section Leadership Councils shall hold office until their successors have been appointed.
 Council members may serve up to two consecutive three-year terms.
 After a three-year hiatus from a given Section Leadership Council, members may be reappointed to that Section Leadership Council.

-The Officers of the College shall consist of a President, a President-Elect, a Secretary and a Treasurer, who shall all serve on the Board of Trustees.
+The Officers of the College shall consist of a President, a Vice President, a Secretary and a Treasurer, who shall all serve on the Board of Trustees.
 The President will serve a one year term and will not be eligible for reappointment.
-Upon immediate conclusion of the term, the President-Elect will assume the office of President, unless the President-Elect’s performance is deemed unsatisfactory as determined by the Board of Trustees in its sole discretion.
-The President-Elect shall enter upon his/her duties as President at the Convocation of the next annual meeting of the College following his/her selection.
-The President-Elect shall be a Fellow of the College and must have served one term on the Board of Trustees.
-Officers of the College may serve their terms in addition to any prior service as a Trustee.
+Upon immediate conclusion of the term, the Vice President will assume the office of President, unless the Vice President’s performance is deemed unsatisfactory as determined by the Board of Trustees in its sole discretion.
+The Vice President shall enter upon his/her duties as President at the Convocation of the next annual meeting of the College following his/her selection.
+The Vice President shall be a Fellow of the College and must have served one term on the Board of Trustees.
+Presidents and Vice Presidents of the College may serve their terms in addition to any prior service as a Trustee.

 The President of the College shall preside at all regular meetings of the College and at all Convocations for conferring certificates of Fellowship and the designation of Associate of the College.
 The President shall be the Chair of the Board of Trustees and the Executive Committee.
 The President shall preside at all regular and special meetings of the Board and the Executive Committee.
 The President or his/her designee shall be the principal spokesperson for the College.
-He/she shall be an ex-officio member of each committee except for the Nominating Committee.
+He/she shall be an ex-officio non-voting member of each committee.

-Any Officer may be removed from office by the affirmative vote of a majority of the Trustees.
+Any Officer may be removed from office with or without cause by the affirmative vote of a majority of the Trustees.

-If for any reason the office of President-Elect becomes vacant, the Nominating Committee shall nominate a President-Elect for approval by the Board of Trustees.
+If for any reason the office of any Officer becomes vacant, the Nominating Committee shall nominate an Officer for approval by the Board of Trustees.

-The President-Elect shall be assigned duties from time to time by the President and/or Board of Trustees.
+The Vice President shall be assigned duties from time to time by the President and/or Board of Trustees.